E-Sh4rk/TypeInference/random.md

 - Could remove all expressions containing 'x' of the environment when typing a lambda-abstraction.
 Example: if x + 1 is Even then (fun (Bool -> Int) x -> x + 1) true else x
-Could also suppose that every lambda abstraction has a different variable name, but in this case the new semantics must apply substitutions up to alpha-renaming in order to be invariant by alpha-renaming.
+Could also suppose that every lambda abstraction has a different variable name, but in this case :
+  - the new semantics must apply substitutions up to alpha-renaming in order to be invariant by alpha-renaming.
+  - the typing system must operate up to alpha-renaming when building Gamma^p and testing e \in dom Gamma in the typing rules.

+- Rule "Empty" should be removed.
+Instead, test inclusion in the ite rule and generate a special environment bottom if necessary.

-- Should not keep values in the environment!
-Otherwise some information could be deduced on values "f" and "v" when testing "f v \in t" and would not after reduction.
+- Problem with values in the environment: some information could be deduced on values "f" and "v" when testing "f v \in t" and would not after reduction.
+For instance: (Unit -> Bool) could become (Unit -> Bool) & ~(Unit -> ~False) & ~(Unit -> ~True)
+Value could be removed from the environment (but it only moves the problem).
+Should prove an additional "equivalence" lemma that states that two environments only differing on a value in an "insignificant way" always yield the same types.

+- Implementation part: there should be constraints on the DNF form...
+(What if sp->tp = sn->tn)

 ### Adding polymorphism